bikegallery/bikegallery/wordpress/wp-content/plugins/instagrate-pro/readme.txt

 * Control the last image posted for own and feed images.
 * Post images everytime your site is visited or on a schedule using the WordPress cron scheduler.
 * Schedules are hourly, twicedaily, daily, weekly, fortnightly and monthly.
-* Post every image as its own post or group multiple images into one post.
+* Post every image as its own post, group multiple images into one post or post to the same post, page or custom post type.
 Helpful for those weekly Instagram round ups.
 * You can strip hashtags from the title and you have the option to convert them to post tags.
 * Select which WordPress user will be the author of the posts.
 * Select which WordPress category to post to.